Basically a bike extension designed to give greater load carrying capacity to your existing bike, will hold up to 100kg according to Xtracycle.

-I’ve owned one of these for about 8 years and it’s my urban van, courier vehicle and, more recently, my occasional touring bike.
+I’ve owned one of these for many years and it’s my urban van, occasional courier vehicle, plus my once in a while touring bike.
 More fun and more versatile than any trailer I’ve used, my Xtracycle has carried bikes, food, magazines, people, fat dogs, sacks of dog food, 12 ft long planks of wood, armchairs, thin dogs and me…. plus lots of other stuff I’ve forgotten about.
-I recently used to it move house.
-Genuinely life changing.
+I recently used to it move house, although I don’t own much stuff.

 Charity shop run with two Xtracycles

-My Xtracycle frame snapped just behind the bottom bracket a couple of years ago and I had it welded, although Xtracycle offered to send me a replacement frame free of charge.
+My Xtracycle frame snapped just behind the bottom bracket and I had it welded, although Xtracycle offered to send me a replacement frame free of charge.
 Instead I got some new add-ons.
 Load your stuff in the freeloaders (rear panniers) carefully, because they can rub on the spokes with bulky loads, causing them to rip.
-If you can get hold of the old freeloaders with the rubberised backing, I reckon they’re a better choice because they’re stronger than the new all cordura affairs.
+If you can get hold of the old freeloaders with the rubberised backing, they’re a better choice because they’re stronger than the new all cordura ones.

 I also have to mention the price, because it’s taken such a hike in recent times.
 Plus the accessories are pretty pricey as well.